 By Ohio.org Staff

 Fill the house with the aroma of a good cup of coffee.
 Buy beans for home-brewing from a local coffeeshop.
-Try the "Middlebury Blend" from Compass Coffee in Akron or "Athlandia" (inspired by Athens) blend from Appalachia's Dirty Girl Coffee Roasters.
-Go the holiday route with the "Christmas Spice" and "Yuletide" blend from Cincinnati's Coffee Emporium or try the "Cranberry Cream" blend from Community Grounds in Columbus.
+Go the holiday route with the "Christmas Spice" and "Yuletide" blend from Cincinnati's Coffee Emporium.
+Or brew a classic cup of black coffee with beans from Community Grounds or Stauf's in Columbus.

 Uncork the holidays with a subscription to a wine club.
 Cuyahoga Valley's Magna Wine Boutique offers two bottles a month (selected by the Magna Wine team) shipped right to the front door!

 Spruce up plant purchases with planters from local artists.
-Check out the pots and indoor potting mix from Forage Plants (opening soon in Cincinnati).
-Or go the more unique route with something like the "Air Plant Branch" from the Ohio Workshop.
-And learn how to take care of plants with workshops and consultations from locals like Lucrecer Braxton (aka @SoulSistaPlants).
+Check out unique displays like the "Air Plant Branch" from the Ohio Workshop.
+And learn all about plants, plus how to take care of them from Cincinnati's SoulSistaPlants.

 Color outside the lines with coloring and activities books.
 Download the Ohio.
 Find It Here. coloring book, the Massillon Museum's folding coloring book or the Ohio Scenic Rivers activity book.
 For the grownups that enjoy a some coloring too, get the "Homes of Toledo's Historic Old West End" coloring book from artist Maura Amato.